-At this time, there isn’t any recent research to support or advise against the use of witch hazel for psoriasis.
-If you’re interested in adding witch hazel to your skin care regimen, speak with your doctor.
+Currently, there isn’t any recent research to support or advise against the use of witch hazel for psoriasis.
+If you want to add witch hazel to your skin care regimen, you’ll want to speak with a doctor.
 They can help you determine whether this is the best option for you.

 Psoriasis is a chronic autoimmune disease that can affect the skin and nails.
-In people with psoriasis, skin cells turn over faster than normal.
-This causes skin cells to rapidly build up on the skin’s surface.
-This creates rough patches of irritation and inflammation.
+In people with psoriasis, skin cells turn over faster than average.
+This causes skin cells to rapidly build up on the skin’s surface, creating rough patches of irritation and inflammation.

-Symptoms vary from person to person.
+Symptoms vary from person to person, depending on the type of psoriasis.
 They can include:

 - cracked or dry skin that may bleed

 - pain and discomfort on the skin